-- Making user belive that message comes from a trusted source. - Making user belive that a web site is a trusted institution. - Deceiving a spam filter to classify a phishing email is legitimate.
+- Deceiving a user into believing a message comes from a trusted source. - Deceiving a user into believing that a web site is a trusted institution. - Deceiving a spam filter to classify a phishing email is legitimate.

 Phishers are technically innovative, and can afford to invest in technology.
 It is a common misconception that phishers are amateurs.
 This is not the case for the most dangerous phishing attacks.
-As financial institutions-have increased their online presence, the economic value of compromising account information has increased dramatically.
+As financial institutions have increased their online presence, the economic value of compromising account information has increased dramatically.
 Criminals such as phishers can afford to invest in technology commensurately with the illegal benefits gained by their crimes.
 Given both the current sophistication and rapid evolution of phishing attacks, a comprehensive catalogue of technologies employed by phishers is not feasible.